You are using an old browser with security vulnerabilities and can not use the features of this website.

 In addition, grants for material costs of EUR 1,000 per year are possible.
 The scholarship will be for up to a three-year period, contingent upon the successful completion of each year.
 Extension to a fourth year will be possible only in exceptional and very well-founded cases.

 DAAD scholarship holders will be identified by a two-step procedure.
-In step one, appropriate candidates are nominated for a DAAD scholarship by WIPCAD as the hosting program.
+In step one, WIPCAD will nominate appropriate candidates for a DAAD scholarship as the hosting program.
 In step two, the nominees (2 for each place) submit an online application with supporting documentation via the DAAD portal and the DAAD selection board takes the decision.

-Potential supervisors: Prof. Dr. Sabine Kuhlmann, Prof. Dr. Isabella Proeller
+Potential supervisors: Prof. Dr. Isabella Proeller, Prof. Dr. Sabine Kuhlmann

 Description: In recent years, governments and public administrations have started to design effective mitigation and adaptation policies, and have come up with a series of action plans and NDCs.
-While national governments and international organizations have led these efforts in the past, nowadays city governments and local policy makers are becoming increasingly engaged.
-Jointly with local constituencies and the private sector, some cities have started mobilizing resources for low-carbon transitions and measures towards local adaptation, with a series of innovations in local governance.
-It remains to be seen, however, whether such arrangements at the local level become regarded effective and legitimate, and/or what kind of subnational-national-international frameworks would need to be in place for sustained action and for moving ahead with the Paris agreement.
+While national governments and international organizations have led these efforts in the past and mobilized climate finance, nowadays subnational governments and local policy makers are also becoming increasingly engaged.
+Jointly with local constituencies and the private sector, some cities and city-networks have started mobilizing resources for low-carbon transitions and local adaptation, with a series of innovations in governance.
+It remains to be seen, however, whether such arrangements at the local level will be effective and regarded legitimate, and/or what kind of multi-level frameworks would need to be in place for sustained action, for mobilizing climate finance, and for moving ahead with the Paris agreement.

-Successful candidates are expected to have (i) a keen research interest in international, national and subnational public administrations, with a focus on climate governance and low-carbon transitions; and (ii) a good knowledge of applying social science research methods.
+Successful candidates are expected to have (i) a keen research interest in international, national and subnational public administration, with a focus on climate governance and low-carbon transitions; and (ii) a good knowledge of applying social science research methods.
 Candidates are requested to outline a research proposal focusing on (one or more of) the above-mentioned topics from an IR or comparative perspective.
-We welcome quantitative, qualitative, or mixed-methods approaches.
+We welcome quantitative, qualitative, or mixed- methods approaches.

-Potential supervisors: Prof. Dr. Harald Fuhr, Prof. Dr. Kristine Kern, Prof. Dr. Detlef Sprinz
+Potential supervisors: Prof. Dr. Harald Fuhr, Prof. Dr. Kristine Kern, Prof. Dr. Heribert Dieter

 Applicants must hold a Diploma or a Master’s degree in political and administrative sciences, sociology or (public) management.
 Familiarity with organizational research is a plus.
 In exceptional cases, graduates with degrees from related fields may be considered.